folkehelseinstituttet/surveillance_data/README.md

 # Important notes
+- 2022-01-21: The number of Covid-19 cases from Furst laboratories has been delayed in MSIS.
+This will be updated in the next few days.
+Once updated, the result will be that the number of cases registered from 15.
+January will increase by approx 5000-8000.

 - 2022-01-05: The vaccination data may be different in this site compared to the covid-19 weekly report.
 This is because the denominator used in this site is based on SSB-data while the weekly report is based on Folkeregister-data.
 In addition, in the weekly report the age is calculated as of 31-12-2022 (whole yearly cohorts), while this page gives vaccination data based on age at date of vaccination.

 - 2021-11-18: The SYSVAK data published today (2021-11-18) at the municipality level was incorrect.
 The error has been corrected in the data published 2021-11-19.